 I like to study a lot before accepting a role and understand whether it’s for me.
 Though, of course, a voice can change in an unexpected manner so that a role that previously seemed feasible doesn’t suit the singer any longer.

-Yet could it happen that a role isn’t ideally suited to a voice, yet the character is a so fascinating, the music so ravishing, the opera such a masterpiece, that turning it down is impossible?
+Yet could it happen that a role isn’t ideally suited to a voice, yet the character is so fascinating, the music so ravishing, the opera such a masterpiece, that turning it down is impossible?
 Frittoli’s response?

 A typical answer from the great soprano, known for ‘never using two words when one will do’.
 Larmore is equally sure: